 John Frusciante notoriously left the Red Hot Chili Peppers after concert at Tokyo’s Club Quattro on May 7, 1992.
 After the release of Blood, Sugar, Sex, Magic, Frusciante began to develop a dislike for the band’s popularity.
 He became distant on stage and resented the hit song “Under The Bridge” so much that he would play long intros, play in different notes and octaves and tried to purposefully throw Anthony Kiedis off while singing.
 The most notable incident of John sabotaging “Under The Bridge” was during a televised performance on Saturday Night Live on February 22, 1992.

-Frusciante used a distortion pedal for the ending verse and screamed into the microphone during his backup vocals both of which weren’t typical in live performances of “Under The Bridge.”
+Frusciante used a guitar distortion pedal for the ending verse and screamed his harmony vocals into the microphone both of which weren’t typical in live performances of “Under The Bridge.”
 Looking back on the incident, Frusciante was probably pissed that Kiedis intentionally kicked him in the back of the knee during the first song they performed on SNL that night “Stone Cold Bush“.